 Eventually, the Haganah on board lost patience, and, against the instructions from Palestine, decided to move forward.
 But as soon as the ship had started to move, it stopped again.
 The trip had taken longer than planned, so the Greek crew demanded more money.
 Under the command of the captain, armed with big kitchen knives, they started a mutiny.
 They could only just be kept from sabotaging the antenna.
 Negociations and collecting money from the passengers brought a solution.
 But to be sure, they locked up the captain for the rest of the trip.

-Finally, on August 11, 1939, the Dora received the signal that they could attempt to land.
-Everybody got really scared when, just a little later, a large British war ship appeared, 300 meters away, but she left after a little while, without anything happening.
+Finally, on August 11, 1939, the Dora received the signal that the coast was clear and that they could attempt to land.
+Everybody got really scared when, just a little later, a British war ship appeared, 300 meters away, but she left after a little while, without anything happening.
 Then darkness fell.
 Looking southward, they could see the lights from Tel Aviv, while the searchlights of the police boat almost touched the ship.
 Everyone remained very quiet.

 Three weeks later, WWII started.